wildfly/quickstart/README.md

 The README for each quickstart will specify which configuration is required to run the example.

 <a id="startserverweb"></a>
-#### Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with the Web Profile
+#### Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile

-1. Open a command line and navigate to the root of the JBoss directory.
+1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server with the web profile:

          For Linux:   JBOSS_HOME/bin/standalone.sh
          For Windows: JBOSS_HOME\bin\standalone.bat

 <a id="startserverfull"></a>
-#### Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with the Full Profile
+#### Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Full Profile

-1. Open a command line and navigate to the root of the JBoss directory.
+1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server with the full profile:

         For Linux:   JBOSS_HOME/bin/standalone.sh -c standalone-full.xml
         For Windows: JBOSS_HOME\bin\standalone.bat -c standalone-full.xml

 <a id="startservercustom"></a>
-#### Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with Custom Configuration Options
+#### Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with Custom Configuration Options

-1. Open a command line and navigate to the root of the JBoss directory.
+1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server.
 Replace the CUSTOM_OPTIONS with the custom optional parameters specified in the quickstart.

             For Linux:   JBOSS_HOME/bin/standalone.sh CUSTOM_OPTIONS